 Quitting what many believe to be a terrible habit in smoking offers powerful “incentives” in the form of reducing the risk of cancer and emphysema, preserving white teeth, reducing the severity of colds, and so on.
-All in all, there are some very good, compelling reasons for putting the cigarette down, right?
+All in all, there are some excellent, compelling reasons for putting the cigarette down, right?

 But, would you believe that the ultimate motivator in getting these employees to quit smoking was cash?
-And not even boat loads of it?

 Kevin Volpp, director of Pennsylvania School of Medicine’s Center for Health Incentives, discovered that to be the case in a popular study.

-In it, the 900 smokers were split into two groups, and both groups were given the exact same information on how to best go about quitting smoking.
+In it, 900 smokers were split into two groups, and both groups were given the exact same information on how to best go about quitting smoking.
 In addition, though, the second group was also promised $100 if they completed a program built around quitting smoking altogether.
 To sweeten the deal, this group would also receive $250 if they were able to refrain from smoking for six months, and another $400 for being free of tobacco for another six months on top of that.

-Anyway, the results.
-According to drug-free.org:
+The Results According to drug-free.org:

-“About a year after the study began, 14.7 percent of the incentive group had successfully stopped smoking, compared to 5 percent in the control group.
+“About a year after the study began, 14.7 percent of the incentive group had successfully stopped smoking, compared to just 5 percent in the control group.
 Checked again 15 to 18 months after the study's start, 9.4 percent of those in the incentive group remained abstinent, compared to just 3.6 percent of the control group.”